About Allen Carr - The man behind the Easyway to Stop Smoking method

 As Allen said in his biography: “On a bad day I smoked five packs, and never less than three.”

 In addition to his chain smoking Allen was, by his own description, a ‘serial quitter’.
 He found quitting tough, but staying quit even tougher.
 “I once lasted six months of sheer hell before I caved in and lit up” he said.
 “I’m not ashamed to admit that I cried like a baby.
 I was crying because I felt I was condemned to smoke for the rest of my life.”

 Shortly after this traumatic incident, a combination of events led to what he described as “my Eureka! moment”.

 “I realised that it wasn’t a weakness in me, or that the cigarette was so wonderful that I couldn’t live without it, but that my brain had become scammed into seeing the relief of withdrawal pangs as genuine pleasure or stress relief.
-I realized that the reason I smoked was to remove the symptoms of withdrawal and by so doing, I got to feel like a non-smoker for a few minutes.
+I realised that the reason I smoked was to remove the symptoms of withdrawal and by so doing, I got to feel like a non-smoker for a few minutes.
 As soon as I understood this simple point, my desire to smoke disappeared and I have never smoked since.
 After years of struggle, quitting was truly effortless and, if I’m honest, extremely enjoyable.”

-He founded the first Allen Carr’s Easyway to Stop Smoking centre in Wimbledon, England in 1983 and spent the next 25 years of his life teaching smokers how to quit easily using his simple, drug-free approach.
+Allen began helping smokers at his London home and soon word spread of his success; he had to expand to cope with the demand.
+Allen Carr founded his first stop smoking center in Wimbledon, England in 1983 and spent the next 25 years of his life teaching smokers how to quit easily using his simple, drug-free approach.